hjerner-i-team/CREPE/README.md

 ## Core Reservoir Experiment Python (Example)
 The purpose of this project is to experiment with interaction of real grown neurons as part of the NTNU Cyborg project

+Please refer to the project report, or sub-component readme's, for full documention

 _This is the work of group 2 - Hjerner i Team - in the EiT village NTNU Cyborg (Course TTK4850)_

 ## Description